 Involvement with a computer-related crime often entails digital restrictions while on probations.
 Standard probation with computers brings set terms and conditions for what’s permitted.
 These conditions are in place for many reasons.
 For one, they serve the purpose of deterring future crimes, protecting the public, and providing rehabilitation for the defendant.
 It also allows probation officers to remain informed of the conduct of the defendant.
 They may use this information to propose improvements for their condition.
 By imposing internet probation, future computer violations can potentially be preventable.

-In Arizona, internet crimes are a very serious matter.
+Internet crimes in Arizona are a very serious matter.
 If you’re in legal trouble due to a computer-related crime, you likely have questions about your probation terms.
 In this post, Phoenix attorney Belén Olmedo Guerra answers your questions surrounding the terms of probation with computers.

 What is a computer crime?